The Church that Paul Built

 More recently, William Hartmann, co-founder of the Planetary Science Institute in Tucson, Arizona, reports that Paul’s experience on the road to Damascus closely matches the effects of an exploding meteor, similar to the recent Chelyabinsk incident.

-But Paul’s version of Christianity was uniquely his own, very extreme and very different from that of the Apostles in Jerusalem.
+But Paul was also instrumental in bringing the Christian message to Gentiles.
+His version of Christianity was uniquely his own, very extreme and very different from that of the Apostles in Jerusalem.
 He believed the goal of religion was not attainable through observing the Jewish Law.
 For him the death and resurrection of Jesus made the Mosaic Law unnecessary – he saw it now as a temporary measure which had been replaced – superseded by faith in Jesus Christ.
 Through “justification by faith in Jesus Christ”, the guilty (sinful) person becomes freed of guilt.
 Paul considered obedience to the Laws of Moses (reliance upon one’s self as the Jewish Axial sages had commended) wrong and ineffective.
 He reasoned that if righteousness could come through the Law, it would mean that Christ had died in vain.
 He believed that Christ had redeemed us from the Law through his death and resurrection.
 Paul’s emphasis was not on what Jesus taught, nor only that he was the true Messiah, the Son of God, but most importantly that by his death and resurrection our redemption and salvation was won.
 What was important was to do good works and have faith in Jesus Christ.